Choosing A Cat Tunnel

 Most tunnels are made out of a polyester blend material which is both lightweight, lets a bit of light through and will also crinkle under the pressure of your cat’s activity.
 All three aspects tend to appeal to cats.

 There are some which have a softer plush material on the outside which can help to lock in a bit of heat, and also make the inside darker.
+Some are made with cardboard or have scratching sections which can be good for claws too.
 If your cat doesn’t like noise, look for a model which also has this on the inside to reduce the likelihood of crinkling.